aseprite/docs/color-bar.md

 ## Foreground Color

-Color used to draw with the `Left click`.
+Color used to draw with the <kbd>Left click</kbd>.
 If you click the button you will see a popup window to select colors using [RGB](http://en.wikipedia.org/wiki/RGB_color_model) or [HSB](http://en.wikipedia.org/wiki/HSL_and_HSV) sliders: